SaqibJDev/playground/.github/PULL_REQUEST_TEMPLATE/bug.md

 _(Include short description of the PR)_

 # Checklist
-- [ ] It's been Design Reviewed
+- [ ] Bug can be reproduced in older versions
-- [ ] I have created meaningful unit tests
+- [ ] Bug has been fully fixed in this PR
-- [ ] I have varified platform parity
+- [ ] Bug fix may have side effects
-- [ ] Backend is ready

 # Test preconditions
 Environment?